ruuda/blog/posts/2014-10-19-writing-a-path-tracer-in-rust-part-7-conclusion.md

 [sbt]:         http://www.scala-sbt.org/

 I have found the Rust community to be very nice.
-When I did not know what to do, the IRC channel helped me out, and the [subreddit][r/rust] was very useful as well.
+When I did not know what to do, the [IRC channel][irc] helped me out, and the [subreddit][r/rust] was very useful as well.
 The core team is around there as well, so an answer from the experts is not uncommon.

+[irc]:    irc://irc.mozilla.org/rust
 [r/rust]: http://www.reddit.com/r/rust

 At this point, Rust is a fast moving target.